Anant-mishra1729/Hash-hunt/README.md

 ```
 python index_images.py

---images or -i : Path to source directory of images to index
+--images or -i: Path to the source directory of images to index

---dataset or -d : Path to generated index file
+--dataset or -d: Path to generated index file

---algo or -a : Algorithm to use phash, dhash or ahash
+--algo or -a: Algorithm to use phash, dhash or ahash
 ```

 * For searching an image execute
 ```
 python search.py

---image or -i : Image to search
+--image or -i: Image to search

---dataset or -d : Path to generated index file
+--dataset or -d: Path to generated index file
 ```

 ## Results